local-minimum/fseq/doc/source/c3se_python_course.rst

 and several threads are used to fill that array up from data read from the source file.
-When the array is full, the main thread must pause, reading data and wait for all live theads to finnish, after which the array can be extended.
+When the array is full, the main thread must pause, reading data and wait for all live threads to finish, after which the array can be extended.
 Then, reading and threading can start again.

 Unittesting
 ...........

-Test driven development [tdd]_ was considered, but as development and especially design time was exteremely limited, testing was decided to:
+Test driven development [tdd]_ was considered, but as development and especially design time was extremely limited, testing was decided to:

-- Verify all isolated behaviours
+- Verify all isolated behaviors

-- Verify all interdependent behaviours that don't require running the entire analysis nor would produce files on the hard drive.
+- Verify all interdependent behaviors that don't require running the entire analysis nor would produce files on the hard drive.

 The tests were decided to be placed inside the package but not be part